The HBW Chorus Performance Recording Archive

-Bill Podolski has been the Director of Choral Activities at H-B Woodlawn for the past eleven years where he teaches six middle and high choral ensembles.
+Bill Podolski has been the Director of Choral Activities at H-B Woodlawn for the past twelve years where he teaches six middle and high choral ensembles.
 Having earned a reputation for excellence, the HBW choirs are frequently invited to perform throughout the community, in major concert halls and in collaboration with fellow artistic organizations.
 The HBW Chamber Singers have offered featured performances for the 2015 Virginia Music Educators Association Conference, during the Washington Chorus’ Candlelight Christmas Concert at the Kennedy Center, and for Vice President Joe and Dr. Jill Biden at the Naval Observatory.
 In addition, Bill produces and directs the annual HBW High School Musical productions, which have included West Side Story, Les Miserables, Sweeney Todd and 9 to 5.

 Prior to H-B Woodlawn, Bill taught at Forest Edge Elementary School, Reston, VA, as general music teacher, drama coach and department chair.
 In 2007 he was awarded PTA Teacher of the Year and in 2008 his colleagues honored him with the Staff Recognition Award.
 Bill has also served as the Assistant Conductor for the Choralis Foundation and as Director of Music Ministry for St. Matthew’s Episcopal Church, Sterling, VA.